ravinder79/machine-learning-book-club/Readme.md

 Resources:

-http://vmls-book.stanford.edu/ is the full text of the VMLS book. https://www.3blue1brown.com/essence-of-linear-algebra-page is a wonderful video series that goes into the esssence of linear algebra.
+http://vmls-book.stanford.edu/ is the full text of the VMLS book.

-Here is a hack for showing LaTeX formulas in GitHub markdown.
+https://www.3blue1brown.com/essence-of-linear-algebra-page is a wonderful video series that goes into the esssence of linear algebra.